- Reference Number: HEY-1287/2022

 When should I not use PIFU?

-- If your concern is related to different injury/condition
+- If your concern is related to a different injury/condition

 What if I don’t need a PIFU follow-up appointment?